-If it’s days out you’re looking for, there are discounts available for those aged over 60.
+If it’s days out you’re looking for (and assuming it's safe to do so), there are discounts available for those aged over 60.

 A National Trust Senior membership, for example, is 25% cheaper if you’re over 60 bringing the cost down to £54 instead of £72 for an annual pass.

 The English Heritage Society offers a senior pass for £51 (instead of £60) for those aged over 65.